^^^*^^^^*^^^^*^^^^*^^^^*^^^^*^^^

 Then a boy picked up the microphone and laughed into it.

 "What's Grayson doing?"
-Hazel called out.
-Her eyes wide with curious interest.
+Hazel said aloud, her eyes wide with curious interest.

-Instantly, the crowd erupted.
+The crowd immediately erupted.
 Boos from each side, laughter and someone shouting, "No way!"

 "Does anybody have any solutions?"
 Grayson asked, too drunk to stand upright and almost missing his steps.

 Hazel rolled her eyes, then gulped her drink empty.
-"Looks like I need to rescue my man."
+"Looks like I need to rescue him."

-She muttered, giving Rain a quick nod before slipping into the crowd.
+She breathed, giving Rain a quick nod before slipping into the crowd.

-Mason lifted up his hand, then yelled.
-"I've got some in my trunk." he suggested.
+Mason looked around, no-one was volunteering and luckily he has stopped by the shop to get a whole crate.
+Swiftly, he lifted up his hand, "I've got some in my trunk." he yelled.

-Grayson took slow steps towards him, trying to walk as sober as possible but still failed.
+All heads turned his way, as Grayson took steps towards him, trying to walk as sober as possible but still failed.

 Almost falling to the ground, but Hazel quickly caught him.